-Acquisition and Maintenance of Permits and Government Approvals

-Exploration and development of, and production from, any deposit at the Company's mineral projects require permits from various governmental authorities.
-There can be no assurance that any required permits will be obtained in a timely manner or at all, or that they will be obtained on reasonable terms.
+Acquisition and Maintenance of Permits and Government Approvals manner or at all, or that they will be obtained on reasonable terms.
 Delays or failure to obtain, expiry of, or a failure to comply with the terms of such permits could prohibit development of the Company's mineral projects and have a material adverse impact on the Company.